Bola5/Music/README.md

 [here](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Searching.html#//apple_ref/doc/uid/TP40017632-CH5-SW1)

 ## Acceptance Criteria
-1. The user to enter the search string and will show a list of matching results
+1. The user can enter the search string and will show a list of matching results.
 2. The search results must be limited to Denmark.
 3. Each result item should display the music track "TrackName", "artWork", "artistName", "Description" and "ReleaseDate".